Pet Resource Specialist

 Revised: January 2021

-Hiring appointments are made at the start of the range.
-Multilingual employees of WHS receive a pay differential.
+Hiring appointments usually start at the beginning of the salary range, but previous relevant experience will be considered.
+Multilingual employees of WHS may receive a pay differential.
 All qualified and interested individuals including BIPOC, disabled, LGBTQ+, Veterans, 50+ applicants are encouraged to apply.

 PURPOSE OF THE POSITION